Nana Akufo-Addo: Early life and education

-Nana Addo Dankwa Akufo-Addo was born in Accra, Ghana, in 1944, to Adeline Akufo-Addo and Edward Akufo-Addo, members of the prominent Ofori-Atta family.
-His father Edward Akufo-Addo from Akropong-Akuapem was Ghana's third Chief Justice from 1966 to 1970, chairman of the 1967–68 Constitutional Commission and the non-executive president of Ghana from 1970 till 1972.
-Akufo-Addo's maternal grandfather was Nana Sir Ofori Atta, King of Akyem Abuakwa, who was a member of the executive council of the governor of the Gold Coast before Ghana's independence.
-He is a nephew of Kofi Asante Ofori-Atta and William Ofori Atta.
-His granduncle was J. B. Danquah, another member of The Big Six.
+Nana Addo Dankwa Akufo-Addo was born in Accra, Ghana, on March 29, 1944, to Adeline Ofori-Atta and Edward Akufo-Addo.
+His father, Edward Akufo-Addo, from Akropong-Akuapem was Ghana's third Chief Justice from 1966 to 1970, chairman of the 1967–68 Constitutional Commission and the non-executive president of Ghana from 1970 till 1972.
+Akufo-Addo's maternal grandfather was Nana Sir Ofori Atta, King of Akyem Abuakwa, who was a member of the Executive Council of the Gold Coast before Ghana's independence.
+He is a nephew of ex-Speaker of Parliament Kofi Asante Ofori-Atta and the Big Six member William Ofori Atta.
+J. B. Danquah, another member of The Big Six, was a granduncle of his.

 He started his primary education at the Government Boys School and Rowe Road School (now Kinbu), both in Accra Central.
 He went to England and continued his education at Holmewood House Preparatory School before studying for his O-Level and A-Level examinations at Lancing College, Sussex, where he was nicknamed "Billy" and joined the Anglican faith.
 He began the Philosophy, Politics and Economics course at New College, Oxford, in 1962, but left soon afterwards.
 He returned to Ghana in 1962 to teach at the Accra Academy, before going to read economics at the University of Ghana, Legon, in 1964, earning a BSc (Econ) degree in 1967.
 He subsequently joined the Middle Temple and trained as a lawyer under the apprenticeship system known as the Inns of Court, where no formal law degree was required.
 He was called to the English Bar (Middle Temple) in July 1971.
 He was called to the Ghanaian bar in July 1975.
 Akufo-Addo worked with the Paris office of the U.S. law firm Coudert Brothers.
 In 1979, he co-founded the law firm Akufo-Addo, Prempeh and Co.